DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/pip-package.md

 )
 ```

-This comprehensive documentation should help users understand and utilize the full capabilities of the GPT Researcher package.
+This comprehensive documentation should help users understand and utilize the full capabilities of the RepIntel A package.